srcclr/build-inspector/README.md

 ruby profiler.rb https://github.com/jsyeo/harmless-project.git "bundle install"
 ```

 This sinata project uses a malicious gem that uploads your machine's environment variables to firebase.
 After running, you should see an output printed to stdout showing a list of outgoing connections.
-It should show that the `bundle install` process connected to firebase.
+It should show that the `bundle install` step connected to firebase.

 ## Development
 When you want to experiment, just do `vagrant sandbox on`.
 Make all the changes you want to the image.
 If you'd like to keep them do `vagrant sandbox commit` and if you don't do `vagrant sandbox rollback`.